 Once you have a goal in sight, compare that number to the amount you already have saved.
 Then, break down the amount you'd need to save annually to reach your goal.
 Break that down further into a monthly college savings target.

-If you've set your savings target, the next step is deciding where to put that money.
-You could save for college in a regular savings account but that won't give your money much opportunity to grow.
-It also doesn't yield any tax benefits.
+If you've set your savings target, the next step is to decide where to put that money.
+You could save for college in a regular savings account, but that won't give your money much opportunity to grow.
+It also won't yield any tax benefits.

 A 529 college savings plan, on the other hand, allows for tax-free growth and tax-free withdrawals for qualified education expenses.
 All 50 states offer at least one 529 plan and you can contribute to any plan, regardless of which state you live in.
 Depending on the plan you choose, the total lifetime contribution you can make may reach $500,000.